cartesi/rollups-examples/custom-dapps/template/README.md

 # Template DApp

 Template is a customized DApp written in Python, which originally resembles the one provided by the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).
+Contrary to that example, this DApp does not use shared resources from the `rollups-examples` main directory, and as such the commands for building, running and deploying it are slightly different.

 The documentation below reflects the original application code, and should also be used as a basis for documenting any DApp created with this mechanism.